 The Great Florida Cattle Drive & Reunion Rides

 Each year, the Great Florida Cattle Drive celebrates the desire to preserve the culture of the Cow Hunter and Florida Cracker heritage.
-They also educate people around the world to Florida’s heritage as a cattle state.
+They also educate people around the world about Florida’s heritage as a cattle state.

 2021 is the 500th anniversary since Ponce de Leon, brought the first cattle and horses to Florida in 1521.